Hiking the Keālia Trail on Oʻahu’s North Shore

 The Three Hills on Keālia Road (Hill 1)

-Up until this point, the Keālia Road constantly climbs uphill, but know that this first hill in the photo below is unmistakable.
+Up until this point, Keālia Road constantly climbs uphill, but know that this first hill in the photo below is unmistakable from the rest.

-It’s by far the steepest and longest hill on the hike over to Kuaokalā, meaning the remaining two get easier after the first.
+It is, by far, the steepest and longest hill on the hike over to Kuaokalā, meaning the remaining two get easier after the first.

 Keālia Road